-'Fax may be replaced with Cell or deleted if not needed.
+^{}Fax may be replaced with Cell or deleted if not needed.
 EMAIL SIGNATURES The approved email signature and guidelines to implement it are located in the R drive.
 Email example/template:

 PRESENTATIONS & POWERPOINTS

-The approved Powerpoint template is available on the R drive.
+The approved Powerpoint template is available on Lex Link. intranet.lexingtonky.gov/essentials/branding

 Powerpoint example/templates: